-Janet Ecker has been a member of the Governing Council of the University of Toronto since 2014, serving most recently as Chair of the Pension Committee where she has been closely involved in creating the University Pension Plan.
+Janet Ecker is currently Vice-Chair of the Governing Council of the University of Toronto, having been a member since 2014.
+She also served as Chair of the Pension Committee where she was closely involved in the creation of the University Pension Plan.

 As founding CEO of the Toronto Financial Services Alliance, Janet built an influential public-private partnership working to create an international financial services hub.
 With government and industry support, she also established the Global Risk Institute in Financial Services and the Centre of Excellence in Financial Services Education.
 The Centre was recognized by the World Economic Forum as a best practice in collaborative public-private partnerships.

 As Ontario Minister of Finance, Janet was the first woman to deliver a budget in the province.
 She also led significant public policy reforms as Minister of Education, Minister of Community and Social Services and Government House Leader.